 University Entrance Exams in 2025 (University Admission Campaign 2025)

-For security reasons, the NMT will be conducted on the same day for each participant.
-Each subject test will take 60 minutes to complete.
-Participants will first complete the tasks for the Ukrainian language and Math blocks, followed by a 20-minute break.
-After the break, they will work on the tasks related to History of Ukraine and their chosen subject.
+Due to security reasons, the NMT was conducted on the same day for each participant.
+Each subject test took 60 minutes to complete.
+Firstly, participants had to complete tasks from the block, dedicated to the Ukrainian language and Math, followed by a 20-minute break.
+After the break, they worked on the tasks related to History of Ukraine and their chosen subject.

 University Entrance Exams in 2025 (University Admission Campaign 2025)

-The NMT consists of four blocks of tasks: three are compulsory, and one is optional.
-The mandatory subjects include the Ukrainian language, Mathematics, and History of Ukraine.
-The optional subjects are Ukrainian literature, one foreign language (either English, German, French, or Spanish), Biology, Chemistry, Physics, and Geography.
+The NMT consisted of four blocks of tasks: three are compulsory, and one is optional.
+The mandatory subjects included the Ukrainian language, Mathematics, and History of Ukraine.
+The optional subjects were Ukrainian literature, one foreign language (either English, German, French, or Spanish), Biology, Chemistry, Physics, and Geography.

-After completing all the tasks of the NMT (National Multi-Subject Test), each participant will see their score for each block displayed on their computer screen.
-The results will be converted to a scale of 100 to 200 points, which will be used for the competitive selection process.
-Tables for converting scores to this scale are provided in the Ukraine University Admission Procedure in 2025.
-Therefore, immediately after the test, participants will not only know the number of points they scored but will also be able to understand how their results affect their chances of admission.
-For all specialties coefficients have been established for the results of each block of the NMT.
-Information regarding these coefficients can be found in the Ukraine University Admission Procedure in 2025.
+After completing all the tasks of the NMT all the NMT tasks (National Multi-Subject Test), each participant saw their score for each block displayed on their computer screen.
+The results were converted to a scale of 100 to 200 points, which was used for the competitive selection process.
+Tables for converting scores to this scale were provided in the Ukraine University Admission Procedure in 2025.

-Registered participants could make changes to their personal accounts until April 8, 2025.
-This includes options such as selecting a different subject for the additional block, changing the city where they wish to take the NMT, or reporting the need to take the NMT during additional sessions.
+Registered participants could make changes in their personal accounts until April 8, 2025.
+They could select a different subject for the additional block, change the city where they wish to take the NMT, or report the need to take the NMT during additional sessions.

-During the additional registration period from May 9 to 14, individuals who had valid reasons for not registering during the main registration period, as well as those who were denied registration during that time, will have the opportunity to register for the NMT.
-Additionally, any changes to registration information can be made until May 19.
+During the additional registration period from May 9 to 14, individuals who had valid reasons for not registering during the main registration period, as well as those who were denied registration during that time, had the opportunity to enroll for the NMT.
+Additionally, any changes to registration information could be made until May 19.

-Starting May 4, registered participants of the main NMT session will receive invitations on their personal pages, which will include the date, time, and location of the session.
-Participants of the additional NMT session will be informed of the date, time, and location of their testing starting July 11.
+Starting May 7, registered participants of the main NMT session received invitations on their personal pages, which included the date, time, and location of the session.
+Participants of the additional NMT session were informed of the date, time, and location of their testing starting July 9.

-As in previous years, the NMT will take place in specially equipped computer labs at educational institutions designated as temporary examination centers (TECs).
-These centers will be located in various settlements both within Ukraine and abroad.
-Due to ongoing enemy attacks on our cities, testing will be paused during air alerts and will only resume once participants and staff from the TECs have safely returned from their shelters.
+As in previous years, the NMT took place in specially equipped computer labs at educational institutions designated as temporary examination centers (TECs).
+These centers were located in various settlements both within Ukraine and abroad.
+Due to ongoing enemy attacks on our cities, testing was paused during air alerts and continued only after participants and the TECs workers have safely returned from the shelters.

-With the help of our international partners, temporary examination centers for conducting bachelor's degree entrance exams for Ukrainian youth will be established in 55 cities across 33 countries this year.
+With the help of our international partners, temporary examination centers for conducting bachelor's degree entrance exams for Ukrainian youth were established in 55 cities across 33 countries this year.

-Results from the main NMT session, scored on a scale of 100 to 200 points, will be available on the personal pages of test participants starting July 4, 2025.
-The results from the additional session will be published on July 30, 2025.
+Results from the main NMT session, scored on a scale of 100 to 200 points, were available on the personal pages of test participants starting July 4, 2025.
+The results from the additional session were published on July 30, 2025.

-The Unified Entrance Exam (UEE) and the Unified Professional Entrance Exam (UPEE) will take place in 2025 for those wishing to enter the master's program.
+The Unified Entrance Exam (UEE) and the Unified Professional Entrance Exam (UPEE) took place in 2025 for those wishing to enter the master's program.

 UPEE is an entrance examination for master's degree program admission.
 It assesses an applicant's readiness for obtaining the second level of higher education in their chosen specialty.